David Southern QC, MA MPhil DPhil (Oxon) FTII (Bonn)

 - FTII (Fellow of the Chartered Institute of Taxation)

 He is author of Tottel's Taxation of Loan Relationships and Derivative Contracts (9th edition due, 2011).
 He is a contributor to Gore-Browne on Companies and the Law Society Company Law Handbook.

-Since 1998 he has been Professorial Fellow and Director of the School of Tax Law at the Centre for Commercial Law Studies, Queen Mary University of London, responsible for LLM tax courses and PhD students.
+Since 1998 he has been Professorial Fellow and Director of the Institute of Tax Law at the Centre for Commercial Law Studies, Queen Mary University of London, responsible for LLM tax courses and PhD students.

 He is a Bencher of Lincoln’s Inn and former Treasurer of the Bar Council.